-PUBLIC SPEAKING Grade: 9-12 Credits: 2.5 Course # 046 Semester Course Weighted Value: 1
+PUBLIC SPEAKING Grades: 9-12 Credits: 2.5 Course # 046 Semester Course Weighted Value: 1

 Course Description: In this course, students will learn about the purpose of speech, identify major components and attributes of speech types, and understand how to prepare for, research, organize, outline, and present a speech.
 Students will also examine model speeches and identify strengths and weaknesses in meeting the requirements for speech types through the adjudication process.
 This course will give students the opportunity to develop and strengthen skills in preparing and presenting public oral presentations in a variety of situations.
-It should also sharpen students' skills in critical listening.
-Speaking clearly and comfortably in public is a valuable and essential skill to possess.
-This course aims to provide students with a basic background in the theories and principles of public speaking, as well as practical experience with the basic types of speeches.

-JOURNALISM Grade: 11-12 Credits: 2.5 Course # 044 Semester Course Weighted Value: 1
+JOURNALISM Grades: 11-12 Credits: 2.5

+Course # 044 Semester Course Weighted Value: 1

+Berne Station March 1997